rhealaloo45/goal-planning-agent/SYSTEM_OVERVIEW.md

 The backend is modularized into specialized nodes located in `agent/nodes/`.

 ### 1. 🔀 Router (`router.py`)
 The "Brain" of the entry point.
-It uses an LLM to analyze the user's intent:
-- **Clarify**: If the goal is too broad to plan (e.g., "I want to be rich").
-- **Plan**: If it has enough context (target + timeline).
-- **Refinement**: If the user is asking for changes to an existing plan (e.g., "Make it more beginner-friendly").
+It analyzes user intent and routes to Clarification, Planning, or Refinement based on context richness.

 ### 2. ❓ Clarifier (`clarifier.py`)
-Generates high-impact questions with pre-defined options to narrow down the user's requirements.
+Generates high-impact questions with pre-defined options to narrow down ambiguous goals.

 ### 3. ✅ FeasibilityChecker (`feasibility_checker.py`)
-Analyzes goal realism against timelines before planning.
-Prevents "hallucinated" or impossible roadmaps by scoring feasibility (0-100).
+Scans goal realism against timelines before planning to prevent impossible roadmaps.

 ### 4. 📋 Planner (`planner.py`)
-The core architect.
-Determines Temporal Scale (Weeks/Months) and generates the structured roadmap.
+The core architect that determines the temporal scale and generates the week-by-week structure.

 ### 5. ✏️ Refinement (`refinement.py`)
-Handles Human-in-the-Loop modifications via conversational prompts to adjust existing plans.
+Handles Human-in-the-Loop modifications, allowing users to converse with the AI to adjust existing plans.

 ### 6. 🌐 SearchNode (`search.py`)
-Connects the agent to the live internet using **DuckDuckGo Search** to find real-world events and resources.
+Connects the agent to **DuckDuckGo Search** to find real-world events, webinars, and resources for 2026.

-### 7. 🔍 Critic (`critic.py`)
+### 7. 🔍 Critic (`critic.py`) & ⚡ Optimizer (`optimizer.py`)
-Acts as a quality gate.
-It scores the plan (0-10) and sends it back for optimization if it fails to meet the 8/10 threshold.

-### 8. 📐 Formatter (`formatter.py`)
-Ensures the final JSON is sanitized, standardized, and ready for the frontend dashboard.
+A feedback loop that ensures plan quality.
+Plans scoring below 8/10 are iteratively improved until they meet professional standards.

 ### 10. 🤖 TaskSyncNode (`task_sync.py`)
-Triggered on "Save."
-Automatically pushes plan topics to **Google Tasks**, mapping internal task states to external IDs for persistence.
+Integrates with the **Google Tasks API** to automatically sync roadmap topics once a plan is saved.

 ---